-Tuju Setia's long-term vision is to establish ourselves as the builder of choice for reputable clientele.
-Hence, we have outlined our expansion strategies going forward:
+Tuju Setia's long-term vision is to maintain our reputation as the builder of choice for our reputable clientele.
+Our expansion strategies going forward are:

-To continue tendering for new jobs
+To selectively tender for new jobs

-As at 31 December 2021, Tuju Setia's tenders stood at RM2.4 billion comprising high-rise buildings, hospitals and healthcare facilities, and industrial buildings.
+As at 31 December 2022, Tuju Setia's tenders stood at RM3.0 billion comprising high-rise buildings, hospitals and healthcare facilities, and industrial buildings.